What Does "Hitting Your Deductible" Mean for Therapy?

 As the end of the year approaches, many folks find that they’ve finally hit their health insurance deductible after months of paying out-of-pocket for medical services, including therapy.
 This is a great opportunity to take advantage of your insurance benefits before the deductible resets in the new year.
 Once you've met your annual deductible, your insurance will start covering a larger portion of your therapy costs, often leaving you responsible for covering the coinsurance.

-If you’re currently seeing a therapist and paying out-of-pocket, hitting your deductible is a great nudge for you to schedule additional therapy sessions during this time and can help you maximize your insurance coverage.
+If you’re currently seeing a therapist and paying out-of-pocket or you have a high copay, hitting your deductible is a great nudge for you to schedule additional therapy sessions during this time and can help you maximize your insurance coverage.
 This is a great opportunity to focus on your mental health while reducing your out-of-pocket expenses.

 TL;DR: You hit your deductible?
 Rack up those therapy sessions for much less out-of-pocket spend.